microsoft/tsiclient/README.md

 // later when you want a line chart let lineChart = new LineChart(document.getElementById('chart'));
 ```
 Direct imports will significantly reduce your bundle size.
-This is the recommended approach.
+This is the recommended approach if your app only consumes specific components.

 ## Release Notes